JWNicholson/king-crypto/README.md

 # King Crypto
 King Crypto is a crypto currency tracking app.
-Using Coin Gecko's API, you can see current and historical data for selected currencies.
+Using Coin Gecko's API, you can see current and historical data for selected currencies.The landing page shows a default 3 coins.
+You can add more with the dropdown select.
+The list is hard-coded rather than dynamically, as there are around 1,000 coins.
 Due to time restraints the app is designed with only iPhone screen sizes in mind.
 I wasn't concerned with design, just funcitionality.

 ![app-example](https://github.com/JWNicholson/king-crypto/blob/master/assets/King_Crypto-screenshots-md.png?raw=true)